PFAttack: Stealthy Attack Bypassing Group Fairness in Federated Learning: Conclusion

 \section{Conclusion}

 In this work, we have introduced a novel attack, profit-driven fairness attack (\tool), designed to bypass group fairness mechanisms in federated learning (FL) without compromising accuracy, distinguishing it from existing attacks.
 We have proposed an Inverse-Debiasing (ID) Fine-tuning method that allows attackers to train a malicious model locally that relearns the bias mitigated in fair FL.
 To address the challenge posed by the black-box aggregation mechanisms in fair FL, we have developed an aggregation weight estimation approach.
 Through extensive experiments covering a range of fair FL frameworks on benchmark real-world datasets, we have validated the effectiveness of the proposed attack.
 A significant feature of \tool is its stealthiness compared to traditional accuracy-targeted attacks.
 We have verified this stealthiness through experiments under various widely used Byzantine-resilient aggregators.
+We anticipate that continued integration of adversarial approaches to undermine fairness can generate interdisciplinary ideas, contributing to developing more robust and fair FL frameworks.